lotusnoir/ansible-apps_logstash/README.md

 ## Requirements

-In the meta dependencies we use:
+You nee to install java, we use:

  - geerlingguy.java